 Recognizing that the idea of autonomy must be framed not solely by the production of a certain amount of food, but by closing both material and policy loops to enable forms of autonomy that better serve social, environmental, and economic practices and needs, we investigate a variety of more progressive means of transformation at the scale of the neighborhood.
 Tracking the social, economic, built and ecological flows and infrastructures of the city's past and contemporary food system, we explore a range of more equitable and cooperative systems of production, distribution, preparation, and consumption from new forms of collective eating spaces; neighborhood food hubs; composting infrastructure; waste collectives; zoning new and retrofit block morphology for urban food production; bio-remediation strategies and a resilient municipal infrastructure supporting the generation of clean soil, a plant rich diet, and recycling to support social and economic development.

 Essentially, this volume uses food systems to redesign the city and to forge more equitable relationships between producers and consumers, local farms and the city government, urban populations and the hinterland, and communities of varied socio-economic backgrounds.
 The hope for this project is to be a repository of information; a physical bridge between the various disciplines: designers to community advocates; artists and policy makers; the farmer, the student, and curious reader.

-To collaborate, please contact Andrea (email@example.com).
+For inquiries, contact Andrea (email@example.com).

 Table of Contents (Draft)